 Applicants must book appointments in advance.

-Payment can be paid at the Embassy with norwegian bank card (not kreditcard),
+Payment can be made at the Embassy with Vipps or by card.

 Embassy of Iceland

-Further information regarding requirements for issuing icelandic passports (Icelandic nationalities only): Icelandic version / English version.
+Further information regarding requirements for issuing Icelandic passports (Icelandic nationals only): Icelandic version / English version.

 Lost or stolen passport